Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 Photographers often book as far as 12–24 months in advance — especially during peak wedding seasons (depends on your area, but for me it’s usually June-September).
 If photography is important to you (and for most couples, it is), reach out early to secure your date.

-As a Utah & Seattle wedding photographer with 16+ years of experience, I help couples:
+As awedding photographer with 17 years of experience, I help couples:

 • Create a smooth, stress-free photography plan